 What remains is just to plot the calculated square root of the PSD of the input white noise.
-Just call ao/iplot.
-The output one should be similar to the following:
+Just add an iplot block and connect it ... and why not add another iplot to look at the original time-series signal.